Musical Theater (PAMT)

 PAMT 411 Acting for Television and Film I (2 credits)

 The course will introduce students to the fundamental skills necessary to work with commercial copy, sides and cue cards in front of a camera as when in a commercial shoot.
-The course aims to help students come from themselves as actors and make memorable choices during this process.
+The course aims to help students come from themselves as actors and make memorable choices during this process as well as when filming self-tapes for on-camera auditions.
 Students will learn commercial copy and cold reading techniques including how to do copy within given time frames.
 All crucial work will be examined and reviewed on camera.

 Course Rotation: NYC: Fall.